OutSystems/vanguard-xml-to-json/README.md

 # vanguard-xml-to-json
 ODC XmlToJson Forge Component - RDV-691

-This is a port of the O11 [XmlToJson](https://www.outsystems.com/forge/component-overview/3709/xmltojson "XmlToJson") to ODC.
+This is a port of the O11 [XmlToJson](https://www.outsystems.com/forge/component-overview/3709/xmltojson-o11) to ODC.

+**THIS CODE IS NOT SUPPORTED BY OUTSYSTEMS.**

 ------------

 A big word of appreciation to the OutSystems Community team who created and is maintaining this component in O11:
 - Tiago Bojikian Costa Vital
 - Borislav Shumarov
 - Kilian Hekhuis